 Several of the roles or functions that you find in all sorts of stories – such as the Mentor, the Ally, the Patriarch – do not always have to be riveted to one specific character.
 For instance, it is quite possible that one character may have the Mentor hat on at one point in the story, and the Ally hat at another.

-The point is that such forces or functions tend to be present in stories, and the specific characters express these forces through their role or function within the story at each point in the narrative.
+The point is that such forces or functions tend to be present in stories, and characters express these forces through their role or function within the story at each point in the narrative.

 There is even an archetype for a character that explicitly changes roles in the story, where it becomes part of that character’s function to jump role at one or more points along the story.
 That is a Shapechanger.

 Some archetypes are gender specific.
 The Patriarch/Father/King stands for different values from the Matriarch/Mother/Queen.
 For other archetypes, whether the character is male or female is not the point.
 A Shapechanger or a Trickster is defined by what the character does in the story.

 So archetypes are really little more than signposts.
 Assigning a character an archetype is not to pressure that character into behaving in a certain way.
 Calling a character an archetype is merely to give us a pointer to that character’s role and function in the story.
 Characters that allow themselves to be labelled as several archetypes tend to be multi-facetted.
 Hamlet, for instance, fulfils the criteria for several archetypes.
 So thinking about characters in terms of which archetypal roles they may play is actually a way of making the characters richer, giving them more depth, making them appear psychologically real and ultimately human.

 Here are the main archetypes (click for descriptions):